jbakse/compform_site/content/index.md

 <div class="intro">

 This site introduces tools, methods, and concepts related to creating computational form, algorithmic images, generative art, procedurally generated content, and parametric designs.
-It introduces computational form in many mediums, primarily as a method of aesthetic experimentation.
+It discusses computational form in many mediums, primarily as a method of aesthetic experimentation.
 This site is a companion to the Computational Form elective taught by [Justin Bakse](http://justinbakse.com) in the [Parsons](parsons.edu) Design and Technology program.

 </div>